 Will Pickering, Executive Director; Jen Presutti, Deputy Executive Director; and Barry King, Director of Engineering and Construction discussed the critical water projects we will construct over the next few years.
 This discussion was an opportunity to learn about the significance of the projects and the steps we are taking to modernize our water infrastructure.
 Participants learned about the engineering techniques behind these improvements, how they will strengthen our overall system and ensure the delivery of safe and reliable water services.
 Brian K. Jensen, Ph.D. of the Allegheny Conference moderated the discussion.

 Virtual Facility Tour of the Microfiltration Plant (MFP)

-To close out the week, you are invited to attend a virtual tour of the Microfiltration Plant in Highland Park.
-Tune in to our Facebook page for this fascinating behind the scenes look at the operations of the plant and its recent restoration.
-Project Manager, Marc Frangipani will guide you through the plant to discuss its purpose in the overall treatment process, highlight the technology that is used to treat water and automate the plant, and introduce you to the operators and technicians that keep it running.
+To close out United for Infrastructure Week, PWSA orchestrated a virtual tour of the Microfiltration Plant in Highland Park on Monday, September 21.
+Viewers tuned in to our Facebook page for this fascinating behind-the-scenes look at the operations of the plant and its recent restoration.
+Project Manager, Marc Frangipani guided us through the plant to discuss its purpose in the overall treatment process, highlight the technology that is used to treat water and automate the plant, and introduce the operators and technicians that keep it running.

 About United for Infrastructure 2020

 United for Infrastructure 2020 is a week-long event that advocates for better infrastructure policy and greater investment from all levels of government.
 Quality, affordable infrastructure – from clean water and broadband internet to safe transportation and strong supply chains – has never been more important.